Outgoing economics minister should be replaced by a woman, say papers

 Wednesday’s newspapers generally praised the commitment and down-to-earth style of the outgoing Economics Minister Johann Schneider-Ammann, who announced his resignation on Tuesday.
 The press is unanimous that he must be replaced by a woman.

-Assessing Schneider-Ammann’s eight-year record in office, the Neue Zürcher Zeitung felt he “did not do a bad job”.
+Summing up Schneider-Ammann’s eight-year record in office, the Neue Zürcher Zeitung wrote on Wednesday that he “did not do a bad job”.

-“He had strong liberal instincts and entrepreneurial experience, but he lacked two main qualities… personal persuasiveness, including a creative will and detailed knowledge of dossiers, and a Machiavellian streak to forge coalitions,” it wrote.
+“He had strong liberal instincts and entrepreneurial experience, but he lacked two main qualities… personal persuasiveness, including a creative will and detailed knowledge of dossiers, and a Machiavellian streak to forge coalitions,” it said.

 The 66-year-old centre-right Radical Party politician confirmed on Tuesday that he would leave the seven-member Federal Council (executive body) by the end of the year.